alicetragedy/fashioncamp/css.md

 #### Practice makes perfect

-We've created a ready-to-use backend for you using Ruby on Rails.
-In the 'views' folder you will find our HTML documents.
-In our 'assets' folder you'll find our stylesheet.
-Try play around with in and get the following done:
+We've created a ready-to-use project for you using HTML and CSS in the 'blog' folder.
+Try playing around with it and get the following done:

-1. Make the first (```h1```) title red.
+1. Make the first (```h1```) title a darker shade of pink.
-2. Change the XX into XX
-3. ...
+2. In the second (```#second```) div, add an image in between the two paragraphs.
+It can be of whatever you want – but don't forget the alt text!
+3. Style the div with class ```info-box```: add a 1px wide black border (dashed, dotted or solid).
+4. At the bottom of the style.css file, we have commented out some code.
+Uncomment it, and watch what happens!

 Time to check out our work and see if our HTML and CSS are getting along.
 Now opening our ```index.html``` file (or refreshing the page if it’s already opened) within a web browser should show slightly different results than before.
 Your first styled web-page!